Ensono/amido.github.io/docs/testing/cli_testing_frameworks.md

 ---
 id: cli_testing_frameworks
-title: Project Types - Testing
+title: Stacks Testing Frameworks
-sidebar_label: Project Types - Testing
+sidebar_label: Stacks Testing Frameworks
 ---

-Testing frameworks require a lot of boilerplates.
-It's also hard to know how to get started without examples.
-We have a range of Javascript Front End focused, opinionated, boilerplate testing frameworks that can be bootstrapped and tailored to your current project with just one command.
+Building a testing frameworks from scratch requires a lot of boilerplate code.
+It is also hard to know how to get started without examples.

+As part of Amido Stacks projects, we have developed a range of Javascript Front End focused, opinionated, boilerplate testing frameworks that can be bootstrapped and tailored to your current project with just one command.

 By default, Amido Stacks build a range of testing solutions into the projects.
 However, we understand that users require tests to be separate from the code.
 For more testing options and examples, see the other `[project types](./scaffolding_cli.md)`.